Welcome to Hard Times (film)

-Welcome to Hard Times is a 1967 American Western film directed by Burt Kennedy and starring Henry Fonda as the leader of a dying town who is too weak to stand up to a brute terrorizing the few remaining residents.
-It is based upon a novel by the same name by E. L. Doctorow.
+Welcome to Hard Times is a 1967 American Western film written and directed by Burt Kennedy and starring Henry Fonda as the leader of a dying town that is too weak to stand up to a brute terrorizing the few remaining residents.
+It is based upon the 1960 novel by E. L. Doctorow.

+According to Kennedy "It has something of a cult following—it's a dark, dreary kind of a thing."
+He added Doctrow "came out in the press saying that it was the second-worst picture he'd ever seen.
+I was afraid to ask him what the first one was.
+I was afraid it was one of mine."

 Plot

 A vicious stranger, the "Man from Bodie", terrorizes the small settlement of Hard Times.
 He kills the only men who stand up to him, town founder Mr. Fee and town undertaker Mr. Hanson, as well as raping and killing Fee's girlfriend Flo.
 Before he leaves, he burns down the handful of buildings.

 Only a few people stay, among them Will Blue.
 Blue takes in Fee's young orphaned son Jimmy and convinces his woman, Molly, to stay there with them.
 A few other people arrive.
 Zar and his four saloon girls settle in to serve the nearby miners.
 Isaac Maple comes looking for his long-gone storekeeper brother, so Blue persuades him to reopen the general store.
 A drifter, Leo Jenks, also lazes around town.

 Blue tries hard to build a family and a prosperous community but Molly despises him for not standing up against the Man from Bodie, and is obsessed with revenge against him for what he did.
 They both expect the Man will return in the spring.
 Molly works on Jenks, a fine shot, and even infects Jimmy with her consuming hatred, getting him a shotgun.

 The villain shows up and resumes his terrorizing ways.
 Molly persuades Jenks to go after him.
 Jenks kills Zar by mistake and is gunned down.
 Blue is wounded in the shoulder, but then, the Man runs out of bullets and Blue shoots him several times.

-Blue carries the body home to show Molly.
-When she gingerly approaches, the dying Man revives and grabs her hand.
+Blue carries the Man's body home to show Molly.
+When she gingerly approaches, the Man momentarily revives.
+Molly attempts to stab the villain, but he grabs her hand.
 Her panicked yell for help brings Jimmy running with his shotgun.
-Blue tries to grab the weapon, but it goes off, hitting the Man in the face and killing him.
-Molly is also hit by the shotgun blast, in the stomach.
+Blue grabs the weapon as Jimmy fires, killing the Man and striking Molly in the stomach.
 Just before she dies, she asks Blue to hold her.
-Later, from her gravesite, Blue and Jimmy see a growing town.
+Later, from her gravesite, Blue and Jimmy see the town come back to life.